Mattresses and futons

 Includes monitors, printers, and PCs because we are unable to properly clear and test systems.
 Also, disposal is costly if the items are unusable.

-Televisions must be cable ready and have component (red/white/yellow) inputs.
-We do not accept older console or wood-paneled models.
+We only accept TVs that have been manufactured in the last 5 years, are cable ready, and have component (red/white/yellow) inputs.
+The year of manufacture is typically listed on a label on the back.
 All TVs must be tested before the donor leaves.
 We can only take them if sound works, picture is clear, and they're ready for cable hookup.
 We also accept working flat screen (LED/LCD/Plasma) TVs.
 Please note, as with unusable computers, disposing of older TVs that don't meet these specifics is costly for us.

 Sheets, bed pillows, and towels